First-order phase transitions and cosmic evolution: thermodynamic approach to generalized holographic dark energy: Abstract

 \section{Abstract}

-This work investigates a generalized holographic dark energy (HDE) model defined by a polynomial expansion in the Hubble parameter, incorporating the first three leading terms proportional to $H^{2}$, $H^{4}$, and $H^{6}$ through a variable parameter in the expression for the energy density.
-The analysis is developed within the framework of a spatially flat Friedmann-Lema\^itre-Robertson-Walker (FLRW) Universe composed of non-interacting matter and this HDE fluid.
-We derive the complete set of Friedmann equations to study the cosmic evolution and subsequently examine the system for the existence of thermodynamic $P-V$ type phase transitions.
-Finally, a comprehensive comparison with the predictions of the standard $\Lambda$CDM model is presented.
+Focusing on the description of cosmic evolution at late times, this study examines a generalized holographic dark energy (HDE) framework constructed via a polynomial expansion in the Hubble parameter, which includes contributions proportional to $H^{2}$, $H^{4}$, and $H^{6}$, introduced through a variable parameter within the standard holographic formula.
+The analysis is carried out in the context of a spatially flat Friedmann–Lemaître–Robertson–Walker (FLRW) Universe, consisting of non-interacting matter together with the HDE fluid.
+We obtain the full set of Friedmann equations to investigate cosmic evolution and then analyze the system to determine whether thermodynamic $P - v$ type phase transitions can occur.